 If you are suspicious that there is something wrong with your dog’s health condition, you should bring him/her to the vet for further examination.

-Females shed a lot of coat when they give birth.
-The birth process from pregnancy to lactation consumes a lot of calcium, minerals, and energy that eventually lead to a post-partum condition when female dogs shed heavily, hence balanced and nutritious supplements are needed.
+Females shed a lot of coats when they give birth.
+The birth process from pregnancy to lactation consumes a lot of calcium, minerals, and energy that eventually leads to a post-partum condition when female dogs shed heavily, hence balanced and nutritious supplements are needed.

 There are various hormones that can cause excessive dog shedding.
 Those hormones include thyroid, cortisol, testosterone, estrogen, progesterone, and growth hormone.
 One of the low level or high level of any of those hormones can make your dog sheds excessively.